 Are there some parts of my garden that are covered by buildings insurance?

 Yes.
 If you have buildings insurance, there will be parts of your garden that are protected by this cover and not garden insurance.
 Structures such as your conservatory, garden wall, and fence are classed as fixtures of your home, and would fall under the buildings insurance category.
+Fitted hot tubs are also covered under your buildings insurance, but you should note that unfitted ones (such as inflatable hot tubs) would be included under a contents insurance policy.

 Things that can be moved around your garden, such as your barbeque, plants, and furniture would be covered by garden insurance.
-But take note this does not include hot tubs!
-Hot tubs are protected by buildings insurance.

 I have a shed, is the stuff inside covered by garden insurance or contents insurance?